AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-26-ES6#1-var-let-const.md

 Which opinion to follow is entirely up to you.
 As always, do your own research and figure out which one you think is the best.

 You may want to [read this article](https://medium.com/@sbakkila/javascript-es-6-let-and-the-dreaded-temporal-dead-zone-85b89314d168) to understand how **let** affects your performances compared to **var** before you choose to follow either [Mathias Bynes](https://mathiasbynens.be/notes/es6-const) or [Kyle Simpson]( blog.getify.com/constantly-confusing-const/).

+&nbsp;

+---

+This was the first part of my ES6 for beginners course, check out the rest of them [here](https://albertomontalesi.github.io/courses/es6).

+You can also read this articles on medium, on my [profile](https://medium.com/@labby92).

+Thank you for reading.